 - An Associate Dean from Academic Affairs will convene a hearing when one is required.
 If necessary, the Academic Dean can designate a convener other than an Associate Academic Dean.

-- The Conduct Council (CC) Faculty Pool consists of two teaching faculty, two administrative faculty, and two at-large faculty, all from outside Student Development.
-Members are approved by the Faculty Nominating Committee for three-year overlapping terms with the option of renewal after the term has ended.
+- The Conduct Council (CC) Faculty Pool is a minimum of three faculty approved by the Faculty Nominating Committee for three-year overlapping terms with the option of renewal after the term has ended.
 Nominations for this pool can come from Faculty Nominating Committee in consultation with Student Development.
 Members of this pool function as faculty representation on Academic and Social Conduct Councils as well as all Appeals Boards.
-Two teaching/administrative representatives will be designated for Academic Conduct Councils and two for Social Conduct Councils, with at-large candidates available for either Council as needed.
 The selection process should strive for gender, race, class, and national diversity.

-- The Conduct Council (CC) Student Pool consists of a minimum of ten students approved by the Earlham Student Government Executive Committee.
+- The Conduct Council (CC) Student Pool is a minimum of four students approved by the Earlham Student Government Executive Council.
 Nominations for this pool can come from Earlham Student Government in consultation with Student Development.
 Students must have completed a minimum of two semesters at the College, be in and maintain good academic standing, and not subject to any conduct sanction(s) in the semester for which they are nominated or during their tenure.
 Students may serve up to three one-year terms.
 Members of this pool function as student representation on Academic and Social Conduct Councils as well as all Appeals Boards.
-Four student representatives will be designated for Academic Conduct Councils and four for Social Conduct Councils with two at-large representatives available for either Council as needed.
 The selection process should strive for gender, race, class, and national diversity.

 - Academic Conduct Council (ACC) is made up of an Associate Dean, one faculty member, assigned in rotation from the CC Faculty Pool, and two students from the CC Student Pool selected by the Associate Dean serving as Convener.
-ACC hears cases of alleged academic violations assigned to them by the Academic Dean and all members participate in reaching consensus.
-ACC members will not be apprised of the student’s name or charge until the hearing.
-An alternate faculty and student member will be on notice in the event that a conflict of interest emerges.
+ACC hears cases of alleged academic infractions assigned to them by the Academic Dean and all members participate in reaching consensus.
+In instances where there may be a conflict of interest, a Council Member may remove themselves at which time, the Academic Dean, will designate another member.

 - The Faculty Member (or another designated member of the Faculty) bringing the charge is responsible for gathering the information to support the charge.

-- Two Support People, one for the student and one for the faculty member, may be chosen to accompany each party to the hearing.
-A Support Person may be any member of the College community: staff or faculty, but may not be an attorney-at-law.
+- Two Support People, one for the accused and one for the complainant, may be chosen to accompany each party to any meeting related to the conduct process and to the hearing.
+A Support Person may be any faculty or staff member of the College community, but may not be an attorney-at-law.

 - The Academic Conduct Council Appeals Board (ACC-A), which considers the merit of an appeal and is convened if warranted, is composed of one faculty member and one student member, both of whom are assigned from their respective pools, and both of whom did not participate in the original ACC process, and an Associate Dean.
 All ACC-A members participate in consensus and all decisions of the ACC-A are final.